 Doors open for sign-in at 8:00am.
 In order for your child to receive breakfast, they must arrive no later than 8:30 am.
 Daily activities start at 8:30 and your child must arrive by 8:30 am.
 If a child is tardy more than 3 times they will be dismissed from camp and unable to enroll in another session.
 Your child must be picked up promptly by 3 pm except on Thursday in which the time is 4:30.
 We extend grace until 3:10 pm.
-If you arrive after 3:10 or 4:40 on Thursday, you will be charged a late fee of $1 per minute that must be paid the next morning or your child cannot be signed in.
+If you arrive after 3:10, you will be charged a late fee of $1 per minute that must be paid the next morning or your child cannot be signed in.
 If you know you will be running late, it is your responsibility to call and let the site coordinator know so we can work with you to avoid late fees.
 More than 3 late pickups will result in your child being dismissed from camp and not eligible to enroll in another session .
-If you have not called, or we have not been able to contact you after 3:30 or 4:40 on Thursday, your child will be taken to the police department.
+If you have not called, or we have not been able to contact you after 3:30, your child will be taken to the police department.

 Meals and Food Service Practices